BennyOe/arch_install/readme.md

 # General
-This script is meant to be for my specific fully configured Arch Installation with DWM DWM-Blocks and all the apps I need.
+This script is for my specific fully configured Arch Installation with DWM DWM-Blocks and all the apps I need.
+During the installation there are several options you can choose to customize the installation to your needs.
 The color scheme is Onedark.
-The Keyboard layout and the timezone is set to german.
+The Keyboard layout and the timezone is set to german (you can change this in install.sh ~line 12 and gui.sh ~line 209 .
 To Install just boot from the latest Arch ISO http://archlinux.org and execute the first command below.
 The other scripts will execute automatically.

 The patches applied in the Suckless programms can be found in the depending repositories below.